gnss-sdr/geniuss-place/_sp-blocks/01-signal-source.md

 -   `enable_throttle_control` [`true`, `false`]:

-Listing [list:NSR] provides an example of a Signal Source block configured with the `Nsr_Signal_Source` implementation.
+It follows an example of a Signal Source block configured with the `Nsr_Signal_Source` implementation:

 ```ini
 ;######### SIGNAL_SOURCE CONFIG ############